ujwalbhende96/CMS/README.md

 * Open Microsoft SQL Server Managenent Studio and make Windows Authentication connection
 * Right Click on Databases Folder and click on attach option
 * A attach database pop up will open.
-Now click on Add option to select the CMS_db_script.mdf file from the desired location.
+Now click on Add option to select the CMS.mdf file from the desired location.
 * Now you are ready with your data base having table ContactList with dummy entries in it.

 ### 2) Project Setup